tastybug/zettelkasten/catalog/gcp/gcp-observability.md

 There are 2 categories here:

 * Operations-based tools, which aim at admins overseeing the platform
-* Applicartion performance management tools for developers, allowing drilldown into an application stack
+* Application performance management tools for developers, allowing drilldown into an application stack

 To have good observability (which enables TROUBLESHOOTING), you need 3 things: